samlinux-development/ic-vercel-sveltekit-2/README.md

 Running example: https://ic-vercel-sveltekit-2-vercel-sveltekit-frontend.vercel.app/

-The Motoko backend canister is deployed at: https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=yegl5-fyaaa-aaaak-qda4a-cai.
+The Candid UI can be seen at: https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=yegl5-fyaaa-aaaak-qda4a-cai.

-Source code of the Motoko code can be found at: https://github.com/samlinux-development/ic-vercel-sveltekit/blob/main/backend/canister/main.mo
+The source code of the Motoko code can seen at: https://github.com/samlinux-development/ic-vercel-sveltekit/blob/main/backend/canister/main.mo